 Something cold brushed up against his manhood, and down along his scrotum.
 He gasped as she pricked the skin there.
 ‘If you’re finding words hard to come by, I could motivate you with an emasculation.’

 ‘I didn’t help her escape, if you think that,’ he said.

 She leaned in closer to him, the floral scent becoming stronger.
-‘Oh, I know that, as you were at sea when she was so graciously liberated.
-Steps are being taken to recapture her, and the vengeance myself and my sister will wreak on those who freed her will be legendary.
+‘Oh, I know that, as you were at sea when she was so graciously liberated by a gaggle of pale northerners.
+Steps are being taken to recapture her, and the vengeance I and my sister will wreak on those who freed her will be legendary.
 If you are compliant, maybe you’ll live long enough to learn something of that legend.’

 ‘You’re the Hand?’

-‘I am Crysa, her sister, and now that pleasantry is done, slake my curiosity.
+‘I am Crysa, her sister, and now that pleasantries are over, slake my curiosity.
 Especially tell me about the time you were assaulted by agents of the Attuned Wind just out of Hujman.’

 ‘Sounds like you know all the answers,’ Jidi said.
 He stared at her odd eyes, naively wondering why such an apparently youthful, fresh-faced girl would embrace ruthlessness.
 He put aside that callow line of thought mere moments after his brain dreamed it up.